 Our posture – the way we hold and move our bodies – depends on our activity, our habits and our emotional state – and it can change.

-Posture is a recurring topic in massage sessions.
+Posture is a recurring topic for us.
 People wonder if poor posture is exacerbating a problem.
-Sometimes I notice a pattern suggesting posture is a factor.
+Sometimes we notice a pattern suggesting posture is a factor.
 Poor posture can cause problems, but it’s also a symptom.
 If we want to improve posture it helps to remember that is the result of circumstances – physical and psychological.

 Unhelpful inherited values

 We’ve all tried “standing up straight” only to flop back down a few moments later and give up.
 It’s easy to conclude there is no point trying.

 There are so many things wrong with “stand (or sit) up straight” it’s hard to know where to begin.
 Firstly it assumes there is good and bad posture – not very helpful.
 Secondly the negative tone has echoes of a parent or militaristic school teacher.
 It makes us think that it’s our fault we have “bad” posture.